Zmartly Factsheet Series

 Sole traders, partnerships and LLPs do not pay Corporation Tax — they are taxed under Income Tax instead.

-How much you pay depends on your profit:
+The Corporation Tax rates you pay depend on your profit:

 A standalone company making £100,000 profit pays an effective rate of about 22.75%.